Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Acknowledgement

+This work was supported partly by the National Natural Science Foundation of China (Grant No. 62173045, 62273054), partly by the Fundamental Research Funds for the Central Universities (Grant No. 2020XD-A04-3), and the Natural Science Foundation of Hainan Province (Grant No. 622RC675).

-\begin{IEEEbiographynophoto}{Yuanyuan Jiang} Yuanyuan Jiang received the B.Eng. degree in Beijing University of Posts and Telecommunications, Beijing, China, in 2018.
-She is currently a M.S.
-Candidate with the School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing, China.
-Her research interests include multimodal learning, computer vision, machine learning and deep learning.
-Email: jyy@bupt.edu.cn. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Jianqin Yin} Jianqin Yin received the Ph.D. degree from Shandong University, Jinan, China, in 2013.
-She currently is a Professor with the School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing, China.
-Her research interests include service robot, pattern recognition, machine learning and image processing.
-Email: jqyin@bupt.edu.cn. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yonghao Dang} Yonghao Dang received the B.Eng. degree in computer science and technology from the University of Jinan, Jinan, China, in 2018.
+\begin{IEEEbiography}[{ }]{Yuanyuan Jiang} Yuanyuan Jiang received a B.Eng. degree from Beijing University of Posts and Telecommunications, Beijing, China, in 2018.
+She is currently an M.S. candidate with the School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing, China.
+Her research interests include multimodal learning, computer vision, machine learning, and deep learning.
+Email: jyy@bupt.edu.cn. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jianqin Yin} Jianqin Yin received a Ph.D. degree from Shandong University, Jinan, China, in 2013.
+She is currently a professor at the School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing, China.
+Her research interests include service robots, pattern recognition, machine learning, and image processing.
+Email: jqyin@bupt.edu.cn. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yonghao Dang} Yonghao Dang received a B.Eng. degree in computer science and technology from the University of Jinan, Jinan, China, in 2018.
 He is currently a Ph.D. candidate with the School of Artificial Intelligence, Beijing University of Posts and Telecommunications, Beijing, China.
-His research interests include computer vision, machine learning and image processing, deep learning.
-Email: dyh2018@bupt.edu.cn. \end{IEEEbiographynophoto}
+His research interests include computer vision, machine learning, image processing, and deep learning.
+Email: dyh2018@bupt.edu.cn. \end{IEEEbiography}